 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataproc Metastore service instances.
-They focus on configuring IAM bindings rather than provisioning the Metastore services themselves.
+The examples reference pre-existing infrastructure such as Dataproc Metastore services and IAM principals (users, service accounts, groups).
+They focus on configuring access bindings rather than provisioning the underlying services.

 To keep things focused, common IAM patterns are omitted, including: